The Quality of Mercy (film): The manhunt

 At dawn, the chase starts.
 As Mrs Karner makes her way to church, a couple of refugees run out of the forest, the chasers close on their heels.
 Her son, Fredl, is also part of the group which kills the refugees in full view of Mrs. Karner and her little daughter.

 Eventually, Fredl's group also catches one of the prisoners alive.
 Nobody can bear the thought of shooting him, so they decide that Fredl and another man will take him to the SS.
 Hours later, they are still wandering around with him, not knowing what to do.
 Finally they decide to let him go, when the SS appears and shoots the Russian.

-Michail and Nikolai have meanwhile hid in the church steeple with their friend Andrej, where they watch prisoners being rounded up.
+Michail and Nikolai have meanwhile hidden in the church steeple with their friend Andrej, where they watch prisoners being rounded up.
 While searching for food, they are seen by the grocer Lehmberger, who shoots at them.
 Another passerby simply ignores them.
 On the run, they are separated from Andrej, who is shot.

 Eventually they come to the farm of the Karner family.
 Despite the objections of her husband and worries expressed by Fredl, Mrs. Karner welcomes him and gives him a hot meal.
 Mitzi, the daughter of the house, brings clothes and shoes, whereupon Michail burns his workwear.
 Afterwards they bring clothes and food to Nikolai, who is hiding in the hayloft.

 In order to protect his family, Fredl continues to participate in the chase, which has been named the “bunny hunt”.
 In the meantime, Gendarme Birker has accommodated some of the refugees in the local jail.
 Lehmberger, however, discovers them and propels them onto the courtyard, where he shoots them in front of the helpless gendarme.

 Mrs. Karner attends church as usual with her youngest daughter Nanni, the two come across some Nazi soldiers who are walking in the direction of their farm.
 She sends her daughter back to warn Mitzi to hide the Russians in a better place, the search is unsuccessful.

 In the countryside, Fredl and Berghammer are on the chase.
 When Berghammer wanders off for a few minutes, Fredl sees a refugee hiding under a footbridge.
 However, Berghammer discovers him and insists that they take him prisoner.
 Despite Fredl's protests, he cannot be softened.
 They deliver the prisoner to the SS.
 When Fredl is told by the SS leader to shoot him, he refuses.
 Berghammer takes care of it instead.
 Gendarme Birker must then arrest Fredl and take him to the Gestapo in Linz; however, he is eventually released.
 Afterwards, Fredl hides with Michail and Nikolai in the attic on the farm.